Jonathan Tan | June 23, 2016

 A simple way to make your emails more effective is to put the topic, action point, and timeframe in the subject line.
 Your reader will know straight away what you want them to do.
 For example, ‘Work website: can you send a list of recent visits to the homepage by Friday?’

 Be upfront about why you’re emailing and what you want to achieve.
-Follow the MADE structure when you write emails.
+Follow the MADE structure (Main message, Action needed, Detail, Extra info) when you write emails.
 Give your reader the main message and any action points first.
 Leave extra information to the end of your email.

 If I send out a muddled email, my reader might not realise they need to take action, or they could take the wrong action.
 Muddled emails can be frustrating and a waste of valuable work time.

-If you want to learn more about how to write a useful email that gets the response you need, come along to our next Writing Effective Emails and Letters workshop.
+If you want to learn more about how to write a useful email that gets the response you need, come along to our next Email Essentials workshop.